Program DetailsAn interdisciplinary approach that starts with teamwork

 Students research emerging technologies and use innovation to solve problems.
 These technologies go on to become new business ideas or may be transformed into corporate innovation.

 What is TI:GER?

-TI:GER, which stands for Technological Innovation: Generating Economic Results, is a partnership between Emory University School of Law and the Georgia Institute of Technology that provides opportunities for students to take technologies from the lab to the marketplace.
+TI:GER, which stands for Technological Innovation: Generating Economic Results, is an Emory University School of Law program that provides opportunities for students to take technologies from the lab to the marketplace.